claudiebeaulieu/claudiebeaulieu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our new paper assessing whether a global warming acceleration is detectable was just published: https://www.nature.com/articles/s43247-024-01711-1
+Our new [paper](https://www.nature.com/articles/s43247-024-01711-1) assessing whether a global warming acceleration is detectable was just published!